 Change what kind of performance data appears

-View summary performance information about a specific location
+View summary performance data about a specific location

 Mouse over any colored area on the map, select a location from the list, or zoom in and out of any area on the map.